HenrikSamuelsson/books-read/README.md

 By: Lars Bengtsson, Lennart Lindh, Mia Lindh
 ASIN: B015J5S50W
 ![Image of the book Low Level C Programming for Designers: 2015](https://github.com/HenrikSamuelsson/books-read-2016/blob/master/Resources/Images/low_level_c_programming_for_designers.png?raw=true)
-Tutorial style book with C projects to be run on a FPGA development kit.
+Tutorial style book with close to the metal C projects to be run on a FPGA development kit.

 I have not been able buy the development kit (BeMicro Max 10) that is needed to run the project in this book.
-It also kind of seems that this kit wont come back.
-There is a newer but more expensive version on sale now.
+It also kind of seems that this kit wont come back, there is a newer but more expensive version in stock now.
 Not having access to the needed hardware unfortunately removes much of the value of the book.